srleom/obsidian/published/business-tools/index.md

   alt: "A cartoon illustration of a businessman at work with many useful tools"
 ---

 Here's a compilation of business-related tools and resources I use when working on business projects.
-Cheers!

 ## [Namelix](https://namelix.com/): for coming up with business names